Thought Leadership | Real Estate Investing | How To & Education | hyperlocal marketing

 In 1981, English punk rock band The Clash wrote "Should I Stay or Should I Go?" about the rocky personal relationships between members of the band when facing the dilemma of sticking together or breaking up.
 The lyrics could not be more appropriate for homeowners buried in a mountain of negative equity and wondering what to do.
-After all "if I go there will be trouble and if I stay it would be double.
+After all "if I go there will be trouble and if I stay it would be double."

 "The first step in answering this question is to find out if you qualify for a modification or if you can refinance using the HARP program to take advantage of today's low interest rates.
 The process of getting a modification can be very frustrating.
 It’s "always tease, tease, tease, you’re happy when I am on my knees."
-It not only takes a while to get approved, you must keep in mind that the lender does not have a legal obligation to offer or approve a loan modification.
+It not only takes a while to get approved, but you must also keep in mind that the lender does not have a legal obligation to offer or approve a loan modification.
 It is important to note that they may dual track your file, which means that while they are considering the modification they are moving forward with the foreclosure.
 Sometimes they "set you free" and foreclose in the middle of your modification application.

 Let's say you get a modification.
 I have a friend who was approved for what at first appeared to me to be an unbelievable loan modification.
 The modification did not lower the principle but did lower the interest rate to just 2 percent and locked that in for 30 years!
 This reduced their payment to the same amount that they would pay to rent a similar property.
 As such, it certainly seemed reasonable to stay – they get to keep their credit intact and remain owners, while paying no more than they would in rent anyway.
 Plus the payment remains fixed for 30 years, while rents would increase.
 But that analysis is incomplete.
 The question that remains is their status when they might want or need to sell, and when do they break even given the substantial negative equity that would remain?